jabl/cgpoly/readme.txt

 3. 1e6, dt=0.001, tau=0.1, final md3.gro

+System performance on 1 cpu (2.66 GHz Intel), 28 ns/day.

 System scaling on Louhi
 =======================

-Simple benchmark with the v-rescale, constraint system above
+Simple benchmark with the v-rescale, constraint system above.

 LINCS limits scaling as lincs_order + 1 bonds need to fit one a single